 Arts Alive provides expertise, advice and subsidy to help local promoters chose the right event for their hall.
-Annually in March we send out an events ‘menu’, which lists over 30 companies available for booking through Arts Alive.
+Annually in April, we send out an events ‘menu’, which lists around 30 performances available for booking through Arts Alive, from Autumn to Spring.
 The range includes theatre, music, comedy, dance and family shows.
-There is a ‘booking request window’ until the end of April and most of our events get booked up by June, but we are still able to respond to promoter requests until the funds are all committed.
-There is often a second ‘booking request window’ between October - November for shows for the following spring.
+There is a ‘booking request window’ in May and most of our events get booked up by June, but we are still able to respond to promoter requests until the funds are all committed.
+Occasionally, there may be a second ‘booking request window’ between October - November for shows for the following spring.
 Our funding to subsidise this work comes primarily from Arts Council England.

 How much does a host venue have to pay?

-Promoters should feel confident that they can sell at least 50 tickets; the minimum adult ticket price is £10.
+Promoters should feel confident that they can sell at least 40 tickets; the minimum suggested adult ticket price is £12.

 Venues are encouraged to increase their income and improve the overall ‘night out’ experience by running a bar or refreshments.
 This can be a good task to delegate to committee members, spreading the load and spreading the word.